danwjoyce/chronosig-www/content/post/21-10-31-announce/index.md

 author: dwj
 ---

 Welcome to the chronosig project website.
+We're in the middle of getting the chrono**sig** project up and running after the official project start in November 2021.

-This is a placeholder while we populate with more content and descriptions of the projects aims, goals and work-packages
+Follow us on [twitter](https://twitter.com/chrono_sig) to find out what's new.